KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/statue-of-liberty-and-south-manhattan.jpg)

-The view of the Statue of Liberty and South Manhattan behind us; photo credit: Katherine Michel
+While riding the ferry to Liberty Island, looking back the Statue of Liberty and South Manhattan; photo credit: Katherine Michel

 ### A Powerful Call-to-Action